seqan/seqan3/doc/howto/write_an_alphabet/index.md

 This is an example of a custom alphabet that is not default-constructible and that has a non-default overload for seqan3::char_is_valid_for.

+Please note that for the overloads of seqan3::alphabet_size and seqan3::char_is_valid_for our alphabet type has to be wrapped into `std::type_identity<>` to be recognised by the customisation point objects, because our type does not model std::is_nothrow_default_constructible after we have deleted the default constructor.

+With the overload of seqan3::char_is_valid_for we allow assignment to the underlying boolean type from '1', 't' and 'T' for value 1 as well as from '0', 'f' and 'F' for value 0.

 \snippet test/unit/alphabet/custom_alphabet2_test.cpp my_alph

 \note